CHAUVET-ILUMINARC/LOGICDRIVE2X/README.md

 - Optimized the upgrade function
 - Added infrared panel control

-##### ⚠️ Warning: This update reduces the port fixture capacity from 40pcs down to 30pcs on drives with ST controllers.
+##### ⚠️ Warning: This update reduces the port fixture capacity from 40pcs down to 30pcs on drives with ST controllers. <br>
           Drives with GD controllers are immune form this reduction in fixture count/port.
 You can find which controler is used in your drive by reviewing the webserver.
 It is posted in the top-right section of the webservers.